-Orange zest (peel) is also employed in preparation of popular dishes as flavoring agent.
+Orange zest (peel) also employed in the preparation of popular dishes as a flavoring agent.

 Dried orange blossoms and leaves can be used in herbal tea.

 Insecticide sprays widely applied over orange crops.
 Therefore, it is recommended to wash the fruits in cold running water before use.
-Organic orange fruits are devoid of these chemicals and are best suited for zest preparation.
-(Medical disclaimer).
+Organic orange fruits are devoid of these chemicals and are best suited for obtaining the zest.
+(Medical Disclaimer).